DuelMonster/vector-jabberbot/README.md

 In an effort to make Vector more understandable, extra commas and mispelled words are included in the various dialogue files.
 These are intentional and are not spelling/grammatical errors.

 ## Configuration
 There are several options that can be customised to adjust Vector to react the way you would like him to.
+These can be found in the `config.py` file.

 - `chattiness   = [1 to 10]`
 - `sound_volume = [1 to 5]`